-Beginning this October, we invite you to experience the Cleveland History Center in a brand-new way through our By the Book Author Series.
-Join us in the newly renovated WRHS Research Library as we highlight scholars’ work on various aspects of history relating to Northeast Ohio.
+We invite you to experience the Cleveland History Center in a brand-new way through our By the Book Author Series.
+Join us as we highlight scholars’ work on various aspects of history relating to Northeast Ohio.
 Hear from the authors as they discuss topics ranging from the historic to the sociological, then enjoy a networking session for more in-depth conversation with the authors and WRHS staff.

 Religion, Spirituality, and Rights